yudduy/cs278-bnoc/doc/ARCHITECTURE.md

 2. **CommentInput Improvement**:
    - Updated to use the correct parameters for the `addCommentToPairing` function
    - Fixed error handling with the new logger utility

+3. **completePairing Refactoring**:
+   - Updated the deprecated dual-camera function to use the new single-camera flow
+   - Provided backward compatibility by delegating to `updatePairingWithPhoto`
+   - Added appropriate warnings to guide developers toward the new implementation

 ### 3. Future Architecture Considerations